Why publish in BMJ Open?

-- The original protocol for the study, where one exists, as a supplementary file.
+- The original protocol for the study, as a supplementary file.

 - A funding statement, preferably worded as follows.
 Either: ‘This work was supported by [name of funder] grant number [xxx]’ or ‘This research received no specific grant from any funding agency in the public, commercial or not-for-profit sectors’.
 You must ensure that the full, correct details of your funder(s) and any relevant grant numbers are included.

 - A competing interests statement.
-See this advice from the BMJ on what to include.
+See the BMJ Author Hub for details on what to include as competing interests.